nbogie/genuary-2026-all/docs/prompts-and-ideas.md

     -   recursive tree with single rectangle, uniformly scaled
 -   JAN.
 2: Twelve principles of animation.
 -   JAN.
 3: Fibonacci forever.
 Create a work that uses the Fibonacci sequence in some way.
+    -   IDEAS:
+        musical sequence with pitches from fib sequence, wrapped onto a diatonic scale.
+Just to practice with strudel or similar.
 -   JAN.
 4: Lowres.
 An image or graphic with low resolution, where details are simplified or pixelated.
 -   JAN.
 5: Write “Genuary”.
 Avoid using a font.
     -   IDEAS: